MarroosSK/13_react_basics/README.md

 ## 🛠 Skills
-Javascript, Typescript, HTML, CSS, React, Express, Mysql, Postgres, Prisma
+Javascript, Typescript, HTML, CSS, React, Express, SQL (Postgre/Mysql), Prisma ORM

 ## Lessons Learned

-By building this project i've learned a lot about implementation of code highlighter.
+By building this project i've learned a lot about implementation of code highlighter, working with different layouts in react router dom and pagging.